Local laws and customs

 It’s currently illegal for women to drive, but a Royal Decree of 26 September 2017 ordained that Saudi driving licences would be issued to women from 24 June 2018.

 Homosexual acts and extra-marital sexual relations, including adultery, are illegal and can be subject to severe penalties.
+It’s also illegal to be transgender.
+Transgender people travelling to Saudi Arabia are likely to face significant difficulties and risks if this is discovered by the authorities.
 See our information and advice page for the LGBT community before you travel.

 Penalties for the possession of, or trade in alcohol are severe.
 Both result in prison sentences.
 Do not arrive in Saudi Arabia under the influence of alcohol.